 Bianchi for Scuderia Ferrari SF01

-The world’s oldest bicycle company, Bianchi, has teamed up with arguably its most famous automotive brand, Ferrari.
-The new Bianchi for Scuderia Ferrari SF01 is a super-exotic road bike that’s limited to just 12 individually-numbered Giallo Modena-painted machines.
+The world’s oldest bicycle company, Bianchi, teamed up with arguably its most famous automotive brand, Ferrari.
+The Bianchi for Scuderia Ferrari SF01 is a super-exotic road bike limited to just 12 individually-numbered Giallo Modena-painted machines.

-Each costs £15,500, so it’s not cheap, but each one is individually hand-built to fit the buyer.
-The saddle actually uses the same sort of carbon fibre found in Ferrari F1 cars.
+It cost £15,500, but each one was individually hand-built to fit the buyer.
+The saddle uses the same sort of carbon fibre found in Ferrari F1 cars.

-Pashley Cycles and Morgan have collaborated on a new range of bicycles to be hand-built at Pashley’s Stratford-upon-Avon factory.
-The Pashley-Morgan range will start with two bicycles, known individually as the Pashley Morgan 3 and the Pashley Morgan 8.
+Pashley Cycles and Morgan collaborated on a range of bicycles that are hand-built in Stratford-upon-Avon factory.
 Fittingly, for bicycles designed with input from Morgan, the two-wheeled creations feature mudguards and chainguards crafted in wood.
-Prices start from £1,500 for the Morgan 3, rising to £1,600 for the Morgan 8.
+Prices start from £1,495 for the Morgan 3, rising to £1,750 for the Morgan 110 Limited Edition.

 Ford MoDe:Me and MoDe:Pro